Photo: Julia Ebeling

 For persons with disabilities, parking spaces are available on Alexanderufer.
 Please contact us if you wish to use them.
 Cars and buses can also stop at Alexanderufer.
 The Futurium entrance is only a few metres away.

 In the foyer, a tactile paving system leads from the entrance to the information desk.
-Here you can borrow small chairs, as well as wheelchairs and wheeled walkers.
+Here you can borrow small chairs and wheelchairs.
 The lockers in the foyer have Braille lettering and are easily accessible for wheelchair users.

 The tactile floor guidance system helps orientation in the foyer and leads from the entrances to the information counter.